donneger/data_analysis_assessment/README.md

 #### Running the Project
 1. As per Project 1 it is recommended to install Anaconda if not already installed on the local machine.
 2. The project can be downloaded from the repository, both the cao.ipynb notebook and the CAO_Data folder should be located in the same folder.
 3. Open a Jupyter notebook or Jupyter lab session and run the cao.ipynb notebook, the code will run from start to finish without any user interaction needed.
+See above in Project 1 the link for instruction on installing Jupyter if needed.
-The various plots can be viewed in the notebook and a the resulting datasets are output to the CAO_Data folder.
+4. The various plots can be viewed in the notebook and a the resulting datasets are output to the CAO_Data folder.